This recipe is safe for Coumadin (warfarin) users.

 Remove and let cool.

-When the water boils add the pasta and cook, stirring occasionally, for about 15 minutes until done.
+When the water boils, add the pasta and cook, stirring occasionally, for about 12-15 minutes (or until done).
 Drain and add to the tomato soup (after the soup is pureed).

 Add the meatballs to the completed soup.
-Stir and serve.
+Stir gently and serve.

 |% Daily Value|